blaugold/angular-firebase/README.md

 [![CircleCI](https://circleci.com/gh/blaugold/angular-firebase.svg?style=svg&circle-token=bf5f61f7f9737852ea53e4e80981312624078636)](https://circleci.com/gh/blaugold/angular-firebase)

-Wrapper around Firebase JS-API for Angular 2 Apps.
+Wrapper around Firebase JS-API for Angular Apps.

-The library runs Firebase calls in the angular zone to make change detection work.
+The library runs Firebase calls inside zone.js to make change detection work.
 It is focused on observables and returns them for every operation.
 To make working with observables and Firebase easier, the returned observables are extended with helper operators and aliases to snapshot methods.
+The library support type checking of a database schema to let the compiler catch misspellings and wrong access patterns.

 At the moment Auth and Database are implemented.